Recycling Facts Australia ♻️ Needs To Know 2023 (Infographic)

 “Every year, over 50 million tons of e-waste (electronic waste, such as computers and cell phone) is created.
 This is akin to filling a line of garbage trucks halfway across the Earth.”

-“Laid end to end, all the aluminum cans recycled world wide in 2010 would circle the Earth 169 times.”
+“Laid end to end, all the aluminium cans recycled worldwide in 2010 would circle the Earth 169 times.

 “In the Pacific Ocean, there is a “Great Pacific Garbage Patch,” which is about the size of Texas.
 The garbage extends 20 feet (6 meters) down into the water and contains over 3.5 million tons of garbage.
 It is estimated to double in size in the next 5 years.”

 Mr Waster is intrigued by the Great Pacific Garbage patch and will expand on it in future blogs.